Feynman Categories: Feynman categories

 with $\ast \in \V$.
 Usually this amounts to showing that the natural candidate for $\phi_1$ is again of the chosen type of morphism.

 Concretely, for instance in the case of underlying graphs, inserting a graph of a certain type (e.g.\ a tree) with tails into a vertex of another graph of the same type which has the same number of flags as legs of the first graph yields a graph, again of the chosen type.
-See \ref{graphsec} for examples.
+See Appendix A and \S\ref{examplesec} for examples.

-Finally, one has to check the compatibility with the isomorphisms that are already present transform into each other under isomorphisms and in particular they carry an action of the automorphisms.
+Finally, one has to check the compatibility with the isomorphisms that are already present.
+This means that the morphisms transform into each other under isomorphisms and in particular they carry an action of the automorphisms.
 Often these new morphisms can be defined by using generators and relations.
 This will be discussed in detail in \S \ref{genrelpar}.
-Another approach is to use a discrete $\V$ and use known (colored) operads for the morphisms - together with the isomorphism operations mentioned above.
-This is done in \S \ref{operfeypar}.
-We should already warn that this theory will then yield algebras over these operads, not the operads themselves.

-Vice-versa, given a Feynman category, the data of $\imath$ and $(\F\downarrow\V)$ is enough to reconstruct it, by using the procedure above.
+Vice-versa, given a Feynman category, the data of $\imath$ and the one--comma generating morphisms are enough to reconstruct it, by using the procedure above.
+Moreover, many times one can even identify a smaller set of generators and give generators and relations for the one--comma generators.

-This also means that to test if $\F$ gives rise to a Feynman category, one has to find a $\V$ such that $\V^{\otimes}$ is equivalent to $Iso(\F)$, and then test whether morphisms to the included $\V$ one--comma generate.